-Microsoft will provide a tool for network managers to view the Windows Registry on remote systems.
-Using this tool, support personnel will be able to view and modify desktop hardware and application configurations.
-This will help diagnose and resolve end-user problems.
+Windows 95 provides a tool for network managers to view the Windows Registry on remote systems.
+Using this tool, support personnel can view and modify desktop hardware and application configurations.
+This helps to diagnose and resolve enduser problems.

-If the operating system fails during initialization, Windows "Chicago" permits automatic reinitialization of the system into a safe configuration.
-Once the system started with "clean boot", an administrator can use diagnostic tools to fix the problem.
+If the operating system fails during initialization, Windows 95 permits automatic reinitialization of the system into a safe configuration.
+Once the system starts with "fail-safe boot," an administrator can use diagnostic tools to fix the problem.